 My long-time friend Sheri of The Loopy Ewe, shared her cookie dough truffle recipe with me over 5 years ago.
 Sheri and I have shared a lot of recipes through the years.
 She's a great cook.
 So, I have no idea why I've waited so long to make cookie dough truffles.
 Then I came across some beautiful cookie dough truffles from Lori at Recipe Girl.
 Her recipe is almost identical to Sheri's.
 It was time to give this a try.

-In addition to T-Man's birthday truffles, I made some egg-shaped truffles, since Easter is later this week.
+In addition to T-Man's birthday truffles, I made some egg-shaped truffles, since Easter is coming up soon.
 Killed two birds with one stone recipe, I guess you could say.

 Step-by-step photos for making